abiswas3/typst-theorion/PM-Rajko/sections/prelims.typ

 #math.equation(block:true, numbering:none)[
 $ Degree(Axioms SOS bot) := min_(Proof in Pi)Degree(Proof)
 $]
-]
+]<defn:degree>

-Polynomial Calculus (PC) is a dynamic version of the static Nullstellensatz proof system @fleming2019semialgebraic[~see Section 1.3] operating over an arbitrary but fixed field, based on the following inference rules.
+Polynomial Calculus (PC) is a dynamic version of the static Nullstellensatz proof system @fleming2019semialgebraic[~see Section 1.3 for the defintion of Nullstellensatz proof systems] operating over an arbitrary but fixed field, based on the following inference rules.

 1. From polynomial equations $f=0$ and $g=0$ where $f,g in Field[arrow(X)]$ we can derive $alpha f + beta g = 0$ for $alpha, beta in Field$.